 Savannah monitors can eat eggs.
-Chicken and quail eggs, whether raw, cooked, with, or without shells, are safe for Savannah monitors to consume.
-In the wild monitor lizards have also been observed feeding on other reptiles eggs.
+Chicken and quail eggs, whether raw, cooked, with, or without shells, are all safe for Savannah monitors to consume.

 PetsWithScales.com is an informational website about big lizard pet care.
 We collect and provide information from different sources across the web on how to keep and care for reptiles as pets.
 The species we mainly deal with are tegus, monitor lizards, skinks and geckos.
 Our aim is to provide high quality information to help pet owners make better, more informed decisions about their animal’s diets, health and life.